Program Number: 31-413-2

 The Electrical Power Distribution program provides theoretical and hands-on training in all phases of power line construction and maintenance.
 Individuals must have the ability to work in a diverse work environment, the ability to work at heights and in all weather conditions, good eyesight and hearing, and manual dexterity to be successful in a career as a line mechanic.
-A Class A Commercial Driver’s License (CDL) is included in the program.

 This technical diploma program prepares students for entry-level employment as line technician trainees for electrical utilities, telephone companies and related businesses.
 Graduates of the program may enter their employer’s apprentice program.